DetainedDeveloper/HealthAndBeyond-College-Project/README.md

 # HealthAndBeyond-College-Project
-This app gets along with HealthAndBeyond website.
+This app gets along with [Health & Beyond](https://healthandbeyond.xyz/).
 It allows `doctor` and `patient` to easily accesss all features of [Health & Beyond](https://healthandbeyond.xyz/) using this app.

 I made this **`Flutter`** app in short notice of a week.
 That's why, some stuff is very clean and some is a little messy.